dotwebstack/dotwebstack/docs/qa/vocabulary.md

 1. Terms should refer to the actual meaning of a class or property as it is be understood by the person that uses the vocabulary for dotwebstack configurations.
 The "most commonly understood term" should be used.
 2. Terms should be as short as possible, while upholding guideline 1.
 3. Introduction of new terms should not be taken lightly.
 Terms are reused, except when reuse would violate general guideline 1.
+The vocabulary should not contain synonyms.
 3. The meaning of a term should be understood from a declarative perspective, and not from an implementation perspective (for example: the class *InformationProduct* classifies something as a product of information, no subclass for particular backends should be introduced, because the particular backend is only an implementation concern).
-4. The terms in the elmo vocabulary should not be synonyms (a clear distinction in meaning based on the terms is mandatory), except in the case as described by property guideline 2.
+4. The vocabulary should not contain homonyms (any single term should not refer to different meanings), except in the case as described by property guideline 2.

 ## Classes